List of ambassadors of Sweden to Syria

 The Ambassador of Sweden to Syria (known formally as the Ambassador of the Kingdom of Sweden to the Syrian Arab Republic) is the official representative of the government of Sweden to the president of Syria and government of Syria.
-Since the 2010s, Sweden's ambassador to Lebanon has also served as chargé d'affaires in Syria.

 History

 Sweden recognized Syria and Lebanon as independent states on 2 November 1945.
 Sweden and Syria established diplomatic relations in 1946.
 In the council on 7 February 1947, Sweden's minister in Cairo, Envoy Widar Bagge, was appointed as envoy to both Damascus and Beirut, while remaining stationed in Cairo.
 In June 1957, Åke Sjölin was appointed as Sweden's first resident envoy in Beirut, with concurrent accreditation in, among other places, Damascus.

 In 1958, Syria entered into a political union with Egypt, forming the United Arab Republic, after which the Swedish envoy in Beirut was no longer accredited in Damascus.
 In 1961, Syria seceded from the union following the 1961 Syrian coup d'état.
 On 1 February 1962, Gösta Brunnström presented his credentials to Syria's president, Dr. Nazim al-Qudsi, in his capacity as Sweden's new ambassador to Syria.
 Brunnström thus became the first Swedish ambassador to Syria since 1958, when the country merged with Egypt.

 In 1974, Sweden opened an embassy office in Damascus, which was subordinate to the Swedish embassy in Beirut and headed by a chargé d'affaires ad interim until August 1983, when Göran Berg was appointed as Sweden's first resident ambassador to the newly established independent embassy in Damascus.

 On 29 March 2012, the Swedish Ministry for Foreign Affairs decided to scale down operations and staff at the embassy in Damascus until further notice.
 Due to the developments, the embassy in Damascus has not been continuously staffed, and its operations have since been primarily conducted from Beirut.

-Since the 2010s, Sweden's ambassador to Lebanon has also served as chargé d'affaires in Syria.
+Since then the Sweden's ambassador to Lebanon served as chargé d'affaires in Syria.
+In June 2026, a resident ambassador was once again appointed to Damascus, with the appointment taking effect in August of the same year.